nuejs/nue/packages/nuejs.org/docs/index.md

 }
 ```

 Over the years CSS has evolved from static styling utility to an immensely powerful UX development language.
-Things like tooltips, dialogs, sliders, and popups no longer require JavaScript and are best implemented with CSS.
+Things like tooltips, dialogs, sliders and popups no longer require JavaScript and are best implemented with CSS.

 CSS offers better hardware acceleration than JavaScript and a simpler, more standards-based programming model.
 Even the more advanced stuff from libraries like **Framer Motion** can be [implemented with modern CSS](//motion.dev/blog/do-you-still-need-framer-motion).

-Sometimes CSS is even even more powerful, when supported with a small amount JavaScript.
-Depending on your need you can [choose the best technology](reactivity.html) for the job: reactive island, isomorphic component, Web Component, or vanilla JavaScript.
+CSS becomes more powerful when coupled with a small amount of JavaScript.
+Depending on your need you can [choose the best technology](reactivity.html) for the job: reactive island, isomorphic component, Web Component or vanilla JavaScript.

 ### Timeless skills and products
-Nue is the best framework to work with the [web standards](//www.w3.org/wiki/The_web_standards_model_-_HTML_CSS_and_JavaScript): HTML, CSS, and JavaScript.
+Nue is the best framework to work with the [web standards](//www.w3.org/wiki/The_web_standards_model_-_HTML_CSS_and_JavaScript): HTML, CSS and JavaScript.

 [image.bordered]
   small: /img/web-editor.png
   large: /img/web-editor-big.png

-The code you writing now is something that all developers can understand — now and in the future.
-There is no fear of becoming outdated because these standards are forever.
+The code you write now is something that all developers can understand now and in the future.
+There is no fear of it becoming outdated because it's based on standards that are part of the web.

 Learn [the power of modern CSS](css-best-practices.html) and stay relevant for the decades to come.

 ### Easy customer handoff
-No matter how rich and complex your page is, it can be assembled with an easy-to-write content format suitable for non-technical people:
+No matter how rich and complex your page is, it can be assembled with an easy-to-write format suitable for non-technical people:

 [bunny-video]
   videoId: 3bf8f658-185a-449c-93b9-9bd5e1ad0d05